chainguard-dev/terraform-aws-chainguard-account-association/README.md

   registry to check signatures
 - Our policy controller public key read access to your KMS keys to validate KMS signatures
-- Our agentless controller to list and describe EKS clusters if using managed clusters

 This access is restricted to clusters and policies you've configured at or below the scope of the Enforce group you configure.